The Ten Commandments, A tour of the Holyland, and the Journey of Moses

 The magnificent Crusader fortress of Kerak:

 Kerak's origins go back long before the Crusaders; the earliest remains are Iron Age, shortly after the Exodus, when this was a part of Moab.
-It was known as Kir-haraseth, Kir-heres, or Kir, and its doom was prophesied by Isaiah (16:7), who mentions its 'raisin cakes, presumably a local specialty.
-Then it falls out of history until the Byzantine period when it was important enough to have an archbishop.
+It was known as Kir-haroseth, Kir-Heres, or Kir, and its doom was prophesied by Isaiah (16:7), who mentions its 'raisin cakes, presumably a local specialty.
+Then it fell out of history until the Byzantine period when it was important enough to have an archbishop.

 It was the Crusaders who made Kerak (biblical Charach Mouba) famous.
-The fortress, located 124 km south of Amman, was built in 1,142 by Payen le Bouteiller, lord of Montreal and of the province of Oultre Jourdain, on the remains of earlier citadels, which date back to Nabataean times.
-He made Kerak the new capital of the province, for it was superbly situated on the King's Highway, where it could control all traffic from north and south and grow rich by the imposition of road tolls.
+The fortress, located 124 km south of Amman, was built in 1,142 by Payen le Bouteiller, lord of Montreal and the province of Oultre Jourdain, on the remains of earlier citadels, which date back to Nabataean times.
+He made Kerak the new province capital, for it was superbly situated on the King's Highway, where it could control all traffic from north and south and grow rich by the imposition of road tolls.

 Then we stop to visit: MOUNT NEBO and MADABA